anematode/grapheme/theory/general_theory/grapheme.md

 ### What will Grapheme do?

 Make client-side rendered graphs and diagrams fast.
 And hopefully be more lightweight and customizable (big on customizable) than Desmos.
 And Geogebra.
 GEOGEBRA

+## Thoughts

+I need to think.
+I can't let Grapheme fail as always.
+There are some good ideas in here though.

+Maybe I should make Grapheme a bit more Asymptote like, where we just draw things with pens and paths.

+No. Grapheme should have a tree structure.
+It should have elements and groups for organization.
+But the current setup is weird.

+I'm worried that Axis isn't generic enough.
+It can't do logarithmic axes without bending over backwards, for example.

+I think I need to take some inspiration from Asymptote though.
+I should implement my own Path2D class that piggy backs off of the built-in Path2D class, but implements important things like derivativeAt() and length() and pointAt().

+But I need to get my priorities straight.
+Grapheme needs to live.
+My first project will be a Mandelbrot set viewer.
+Even if the current setup is unnecessarily restrictive, I can generalize it LATER.